Daisies (Katy Perry song): Music videos

-A music video, directed by Liza Voloshin, was released along with the single on May 15, 2020.
-It was shot during quarantine and showcases Perry in a naturalistic setting.
-She later revealed that the music video was not what was originally planned, but due to the COVID-19 pandemic, the initial shoot set to happen on March 13, 2020 was cancelled.
+A music video, directed by Liza Voloshin and shot on super 8 film, was released along with the single on May 15, 2020.
+She later revealed that the music video was not what was originally planned, but due to the COVID-19 pandemic, the initial shoot set to happen on March 13, 2020, was cancelled.

 In support of LGBT Pride, Perry released an alternative video titled "Daisies (Can't Cancel Pride)" on June 26, 2020.
 The video uses the deep house remix of "Daisies" by Oliver Heldens and is a recording of Perry performing the song virtually at the Can't Cancel Pride benefit concert.
 This remix also interpolates lines from her back catalogue of songs including: "I Kissed a Girl", "Peacock", "Walking on Air" and "Swish Swish".